-Lurching down the round trying to fumble through the gears, terrified of all other traffic, progressing at a speed of 33km/h everywhere… yes, there are some stereotypical tropes about being a learner driver, but it doesn’t have to be like this.
+Lurching down the road trying to fumble through the gears, terrified of all other traffic, progressing at a snail’s pace everywhere… yes, there are some stereotypical tropes about being a learner driver, but it doesn’t have to be like this.
 As long as you’ve got good hand-eye co-ordination, you’ll master driving sooner rather than later.
 And, no matter what skill you’re talking about – playing the piano to concert standard, open-heart surgery, negotiating the Walkinstown Roundabout at rush hour – everyone has to start learning somewhere.

 So, forgive us for actually pandering to the usual suspects here (and maybe reinforcing those learner stereotypes), but here are five of the best used cars to learn to drive in.
 And you’ll probably notice that they’re (mostly) all superminis, which means they’re easy to see out of, they have light controls, they’re comfortable enough to not feel like you’re rattling around in a bean tin and they’ll all have engines small enough and underpowered enough to bypass stringent Irish insurance premiums for anything even remotely quick to drive.

 We’re also aware that many younger, eco-conscious learners have no desire to ever drive a petrol- or diesel-powered car and thus no compunction to struggle with learning how to use a manual gearbox.
 Don’t worry, we’ve got that covered too.